leafac/collections-deep-equal/README.md

 assert(!set.has(deepEqualObject));
 ```

-One the one hand, this is good, because `object` and `deepEqualObject` really **aren’t** the same object.
-We may, for example, modify `object` and `deepEqualObject` would no longer be deep equal to it:
+One the one hand, this is good, because `object` and `deepEqualObject` are **not** the same object.
+We may, for example, modify `object` such that `deepEqualObject` would no longer be deep equal to it:

 ```js
 object.age = 30;